Invite friends and family to read the obituary and add memories.

 Please select what you would like included for printing:

 David L. Winder, 54, was called home by God’s grace and loving mercy to be with his Lord and Savior Jesus Christ on February 22, 2026 in Aberdeen, Idaho.
-He was a beloved husband, father, grandfather, brother, and friend.
+He was a beloved husband, father, uncle, grandfather, brother, and friend.
 We will miss his smile, his sense of humor, his laughter and his love that overflowed from his big heart towards us all.

 David married Tammie Montgomery, the love of his life, on May 3, 2024.
-David is survived by his wife Tammie of Aberdeen, Idaho; daughter, Erynn(Miguel) Olmedo with grandchildren, Kaique, Marlee and Asa of American Falls, Idaho; son, Dawson(Gates) Winder with grandchildren, Radke and Conley of Anchorage, Alaska; son, Duglas(Kayla) Montgomery with grandchildren, Ava and Makylah of Missoula, Montana; daughter, Kallie Sommers with grandson, Kyle, of Aberdeen, Idaho; daughter, Kylie(Tanner) Sommers of Missoula, Montana; mother, Frances(Steve) Martin of Coin, Iowa; sister, Cherie(Lawrence-deceased) Wray, of Coin, Iowa; and sister, Dana(David) Hendricks of Pocatello, Idaho; and many other family members as well as numerous friends.
-David is preceded in death by his father, David E. Winder, who passed away on June 27, 2011 in American Falls, Idaho.
+David is survived by his wife Tammie of Aberdeen, Idaho; daughter, Erynn (Miguel) Olmedo with grandchildren, Kaique, Marlee and Asa of American Falls, Idaho; son, Dawson (Gates) Winder with grandchildren, Radke and Conley of Anchorage, Alaska; son, Duglas (Kayla) Montgomery with grandchildren, Ava and Makylah of Missoula, Montana; daughter, Kallie Sommers with grandson, Kyle, of Aberdeen, Idaho; daughter, Kylie (Tanner) Sommers of Missoula, Montana; mother, Frances (Steve) Martin of Coin, Iowa; sister, Cherie (Lawrence-deceased) Wray, of Coin, Iowa; and sister, Dana (David) Hendricks of Pocatello, Idaho; his stepbrothers, Matt and Adam; and his stepsister, Amanda, whom he loved dearly and considered as his own blood.
+He was a proud uncle to too many nieces and nephews to count and cherished his role in their lives.
+He is further survived by many extended family members and close friends.

 David’s favorite things to do were camping, hunting, fishing and off-roading with family and friends.
 He was also an artist when it came to cooking good food, musical endeavors like self- taught guitar play, and writing his own songs to worship unto the Lord.
 He also loved to shoot competitively or for fun.
 These were his passions.
 His passion also included the study of the Word of God and being His witness.
 His deep-rooted belief in God the Father, Jesus Christ and the Holy Spirit made his passion to be a disciple and teacher so apparent with those who knew him.